 - While the best way to stay safe is to avoid subways, buses, and trains as much as possible, here are safety precautions you can take to prevent the spread of coronavirus if you need to ride NYC public transportation.

 - Wendy Proskin, M.D., of Westmed Medical Group says the best thing you can do is not see your older parents right now—that’s the only thing that will truly keep them safe.
 However, she understands that you miss them so if you do take the risk, maintain six feet distance and wear masks for the entirety of the visit.
 If you plan to spend the whole day together, have your entire family quarantine (real, true quarantine) for two weeks prior to visiting.
 Don't let grandparents hold newborns and ideally you should be outside during the visit.
 For 100% safety, Zoom and FaceTime can be fun 'visits' in their own ways.

 How do I reassure my kids that it's safe to go out?

-- Everyday activities are slowly starting to come back this summer.
+- Everyday activities are slowly starting to come back.
 Here's how to talk to your kids who are anxious or nervous to return to the "real world" after quarantining for so long.